 Section 4.
-Three additional forms of organisational structure shall be recognized by the Association: Branches - geographically-based groups comprised completely of Association members.
-Affiliates - geographical groups that accept the Association's purpose and Code of Ethics and include a significant proportion of Association members.
+Three additional forms of organisational structure shall be recognized by the Association:

+Branches - geographically-based groups comprised completely of Association members.

+Affiliates - geographical, member-based groups that accept the Association's purpose and include a proportion of Association members.